Dear readers of ADxS.org, please forgive the disruption.

 Its use in the treatment of ADHD in humans has hardly been researched to date.

-A small open-label trial of droxidopa (200 to 600 mg 3 times a day for 3 weeks) found improvement in ADHD symptoms without significant side effects.
-Nevertheless, 7 of the 20 participants terminated participation prematurely.2
+A small open study with Droxidopa (3 x day 200 to 600 mg over 3 weeks) found an improvement in ADHD symptoms without significant side effects.
+Nevertheless, 7 of the 20 participants terminated their participation prematurely.2